 How Will Fewer Visitors Benefit You?

-- Park rangers open Zion canyon to private vehicle access which means no relying upon shuttles.
+- Zion’s main canyon is open to private vehicle access which means no relying upon shuttles.

-- Springdale has plenty of hotel rooms available, at more affordable prices and available last minute.
+- Springdale has plenty of hotel rooms available and at more affordable price points.

-- You stand a much better chance getting permits to hike Angels Landing and The Subway in Zion during Winter.
+- It is easier to get permits for hike Angels Landing and The Subway in Zion during Winter.

-2. Weather – How Cold Is Zion National Park During Winter?
+2. What Is The Weather Like At Zion National Park In Winter?

-The lower elevation in Zion National Park means much less chance of snow, except maybe on top of the tallest peaks.
+The lower elevation in Zion National Park results in less chance of snow settling in winter months, except maybe on top of the tallest peaks.